antonioastorino/Digital-Circuit-Simulator/README.md

 done
 ```
 If you create a new test, you need to place store its output in `test-n<M>.log` for future use as a comparison file.

-## Documentation automatically generated on Sun May 24 23:44:45 CEST 2020
+## Documentation automatically generated on Mon May 25 23:24:03 CEST 2020
 NOTE: Generator under construction - be patient :)

 ## Class DCSALU